buixuanhieu1999/shazam_clone_in_java/README.md

-# 🎵 Shazam Clone - Audio Fingerprinting System

-A robust Java-based audio recognition system that identifies songs from short audio samples, similar to Shazam.
-It uses spectral peak fingerprinting with FFT analysis and stores data in a MySQL database for persistence.

-## Features

 - **Audio Fingerprinting**: Uses FFT-based spectral analysis to create unique audio fingerprints.
 - **Persistent Storage**: Stores songs and fingerprints in a MySQL database.